petros-d/docs/docs/shared-responsibility-model.md

 Security is a shared responsibility between Astronomer and you (the customer), as described below.

+## Astronomer's Security Responsibilities

-**Security of the Astronomer Cloud** - Astronomer is responsible for providing a secure and reliable managed service offering, inclusive of:
+Astronomer is responsible for providing a secure and reliable managed service offering, including:

 - [Control Plane](https://docs.astronomer.io/#features) and core services (Cloud UI, Cloud API, Deployment Access, Cloud Image Repository)
 - Secure authentication and authorization to all interfaces (UI, API, CLI)